yodkwtf/node-express-course/08-send-email/readme.md

 ## Send Email

 A small app created to learn how to send emails using nodejs.
+For this one we're using a very popular package known as [Nodemailer](https://nodemailer.com/about/) to set up the logic along with a service called [Ethereal](https://ethereal.email/) to set up a testing account.

 #### Goals